 - If there are high fixed costs, firms will not benefit from efficiencies of scale

 In the real world, it is hard to find examples of industries which fit all the criteria of ‘perfect knowledge’ and ‘perfect information’.
 However, some industries are close.

 - Foreign exchange markets.
 Here currency is all homogeneous.
 Also, traders will have access to many different buyers and sellers.
 There will be good information about relative prices.
 When buying currency it is easy to compare prices

 - Agricultural markets.
 In some cases, there are several farmers selling identical products to the market, and many buyers.
 At the market, it is easy to compare prices.
 Therefore, agricultural markets often get close to perfect competition.

 - Internet related industries.
 The internet has made many markets closer to perfect competition because the internet has made it very easy to compare prices, quickly and efficiently (perfect information).
 Also, the internet has made barriers to entry lower.
-For example, selling a popular good on internet through a service like e-bay is close to perfect competition.
+For example, selling a popular good on the internet through a service like e-bay is close to perfect competition.
 It is easy to compare the prices of books and buy from the cheapest.
-The internet has enable the price of many books to fall in price, so that firms selling books on internet are only making normal profits.
+The internet has enabled the price of many books to fall in price so that firms selling books on the internet are only making normal profits.